Potsdam Park Sanssouci station: Train services

-Potsdam Park Sanssouci is included in fare zone "C" (Tarifbereich C) of the Berlin public transport network.
+Potsdam Park Sanssouci is included in fare zone "B" (Tarifbereich B) of the Potsdam public transport network and in fare zone "C" (Tarifbereich C) of the Berlin public transport network.
 Not part of the S-Bahn network, it is involved in a feasibility project regarding the extension of the S7 line from Potsdam Hauptbahnhof to Golm and/or Werder stations.

 While the station is not served by the Potsdam Tramway, the nearest stop is Schloß Charlottenhof, less than 1 km away.